cpldcpu/LPC812breakout/README.md

 ==============

 Breakout Board for the NXP LPC812M101JPH20 microcontroller.
 Includes push buttons for reset and activating the serial bootloader.
-The board can be programmed using FlashMagic and a cheap USB to serial adapter. (<$2 on ebay)
+The board can be programmed using FlashMagic and a cheap USB to serial adapter. (<$2 on ebay).
+The board has an integrated 500mA 3.3V LDO to supply both the MCU and connected devices from the USB port.

+The entire board with LPC812 is smaller than a DIP LPC1114.
+See below for size comparison.

 Bonus: Eagle Library for all LPC800 parts